 Adopt An Alpha Male Mindset

-Hugh Hefner’s got a mansion filled with models and actresses.
-Donald Trump was married to a supermodel.
+Hugh Hefner had a mansion filled with models and actresses.
+Donald Trump is married to a supermodel.
 Neither of these men will ever be People Magazine’s “Sexiest Man of the Year.”

 And you’ve noticed ugly dudes walking around with hot girls on their arm.